Archive Service

 A block of job parameters that is similar to this one is repeated in the response for each returned job.

-After information about each job in the end of the response, a summary appears with the following:
+At the end of the response, a summary appears after the information about each job.
+The summary shows the following:

 • returned: Defines the total number of jobs returned in the response.